 A survey done by the FDA showed that from 1992 to 2006, national admissions for treatment involving opioids spiked from less than 40,000 to over 120,000 individuals.

 In 2001, Perdue was required to add warnings against the recreational use of OxyContin.
-In spite of this, OxyContin became extremely popular as a recreational drug throughout the United States.
-It heavily affected Kentucky, Virginia, West Virginia, Pennsylvania, Ohio, and Maine.
+In spite of this, OxyContin became hugely popular as a recreational drug throughout the United States.
+It profoundly affected Kentucky, Virginia, West Virginia, Pennsylvania, Ohio, and Maine.
 Because many of those states are in Appalachia, OxyContin became known as “Hillbilly Heroin” among other names.

 A 2006 government survey of 16 states reported that, out of addicts admitted to rehab for opioid abuse treatment, over half were using oxycodone.

 According to the ASAM, (American Society of Addiction Medicine) in 2015, of the 21.5 million Americans 12 or older that had a substance use disorder, 1.9 million had a substance use disorder involving prescription opiates.
 It also states that “drug overdose is the leading cause of accidental death in the US, with 47,055 lethal drug overdoses in 2014.
 Opioid addiction is driving this epidemic, with 18,893 overdose deaths related to prescription pain relievers, and 10,574 overdose deaths related to heroin in 2014.”

 An FDA report indicates that oxycodone may be more addictive than morphine.
 It also showed that the labeling, insisted upon in 2001, probably backfired as it suggested that crushing OxyContin would cause the full impact of the drug to be felt at once.
 This informed the patient or user how they could abuse the drug, essentially acting as a “how-to” for the potential addict.